ROGR3/ROGR3/README.md

 Behold the spells I've mastered:

 - ✨ Ability to quit Vim without shedding a tear
-- 🕹️ Saving the situation with Ctrl + Alt + Del Sorcery
 - 🚀 Git Merge with Minimal Losses (only a few lives were sacrificed through my whole career)
 - 💻 Debugging and Releasing with the Timeless Tool: The Crystal Ball 🔮